-Any offender under this Article may be subject to suspension and/or expulsion from an WSL Tour upon the first offense.
+Any offender under this Article may be subject to suspension and/or expulsion from a WSL Tour upon the first offense.
 Where multiple offenses occur within one or more concurrent seasons which demonstrate a pattern of unacceptable conduct, the Surfer may also be subject to suspension and/or expulsion from the WSL.

-Article 172: Gambling, Inappropriate Financial Interest or Relationship, and Bribery
+Article 181: Gambling, Inappropriate Financial Interest or Relationship, and Bribery

-No individual bound by this Policy shall:
+181.01 No individual bound by this Policy shall: